 The managed lanes, together with the North Bethesda Transitway and the master-planned direct ramp from Westlake Terrace to the I-270 West Spur, will comprise a fast, congestion-free transit link between the Red Line and Tysons Corners and other Virginia locations along the Beltway.
-The Planning staff has regularly recommended that if the American Legion Bridge were ever rebuilt, it should have the structural strength to carry a potential rail line as well, such as an extension of the Purple Line.
+The Planning staff has regularly recommended that if the American Legion Bridge were ever rebuilt, extra width should be provided to carry a potential rail line as well, such as an extension of the Purple Line.
 This was done when the Woodrow Wilson Bridge was reconstructed.